Key Takeaway

 Individual Physiology

 Baseline GH levels, pituitary responsiveness, body composition, and concurrent medications all influence how an individual responds to sermorelin.
-This is why personalized dosing and regular monitoring are not optional extras but essential components of safe therapy.
+This is why personalized dosing and regular monitoring aren't optional extras but important components of safe therapy.

 Who Should Not Use Sermorelin